sirkamar/AROLib/README.md

 ```

 As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as
-a normal expected possible error condition, it is only listed in the <u>@throws</u> section of function specifications
+a normal expected possible error condition, it is only listed in the _@throws_ section of function specifications
 in this API document where it may be explicitly thrown by the function.

 ## The “this” Reference

 The C++ “this” pointer is an implicit raw pointer to an instance of a class.
 To avoid situations where the pointer
 could be improperly used, the library defines a macro constant `thisref` that evaluates to a reference to the object
 pointed to by the “this” pointer.
 It may be used in all contexts where the “this” pointer may be legally used.